Mat training is one of the first dog training skills I teach new puppies and their parents.

 Mat training can also teach your pup to be calm.
-Dogs who are anxious or have high energy levels can actually learn to relax with mat training!
+Dogs who are anxious or have high energy levels can actually be taught how to relax with mat training!

 Sound good?
 Let’s get you started!

 What Kind of Training Mat Do You Need?

 The first thing you will need to do is buy your dog a mat or elevated pet bed.

 Personally, I like to use a bath mat with a slip-free bottom (something like this mat would work well).
 Slip-proof bottoms are useful if you have hardwood floors and you don’t want to be constantly adjusting the mat during training sessions.

 A bath mat is handy to use for mat training if you want to be able to easily bring the mat with you to a friend’s house or on a camping trip.
 It hardly takes up any room and it’s easy to launder.